 Boil and Bite.
-Available at sporting good stores, these mouthguards are softened in hot water, then adapted to the mouth while still soft.
+Available at sporting goods stores, these mouthguards are softened in hot water, then adapted to the mouth while still soft.

 Custom-made mouthguards.
 Your child's dentist can make a mouthguard specifically for your child.
 These may be more expensive, but usually are more comfortable for the child.

-Ask your child's dentist about the best type of mouthguard to use.
+Ask your child's dentist or healthcare provider about the best type of mouthguard to use.

 The University of Chicago Medicine